lightbend/config/README.md

 ### Binary Releases

+Version 1.2.1 and earlier were built for Java 6, while newer versions will be built for Java 8.

-You can find published releases (compiled for Java 6 and above) on Maven Central.
+You can find published releases (compiled for Java 8 and above) on Maven Central.

     <dependency>